 What does my day job look like now?

 I might be doing a segment on TV for Channel 9's TODAY show in the morning, coming back home to write a blog post, filming a recipe at lunch, doing consulting work for a client or helping Keep It Real participants by afternoon and creating another recipe at dinner time.

 I also wrote my lovely book, The Nude Nutritionist which launched in January 2019 and is now a best seller, and sold around the world.

 I’m not going to lie.
 I work a lot.

 If you don't already, let's hang out on social media!
 I'm on Instagram, Facebook, Twitter, and I'm slowly getting involved on YouTube.

 This is really up to you.
-Obviously, I chose to study at a University but a lot has changed in the seven years since I graduated.
+Obviously, I chose to study at a University but a lot has changed since I graduated.